On the stability, complexity, and distribution of similarity classes of the longest edge bisection process for triangles: Introduction

 \subsection{Preliminaries and main results}

-The 2014 paper~\cite{PerdP14} by Perdomo and Plaza provided a new proof of the FSC theorem, employing the machinery of hyperbolic dynamics in a moduli space of triangle shapes, modeled in the hyperbolic upper half-plane $\HH$, to analyze the bisection process as a dynamical system.
-Given a triangle $\Delta_0$, by \begin{enumerate} \item scaling the edge lengths so that the longest edge has length $1$, \item mapping the longest edge to the interval $[0,1]$ on the real axis, and \item placing the third vertex $z$ opposite to the longest edge, on the upper half plane, and so that the shortest edge is on the left, \end{enumerate} we bijectively identify every similarity class of triangles with a unique point $z$ in the domain $D\subseteq\HH$ defined by (see Figure \ref{fig:normalized_region}).
+To analyze the $\leb$ process as a dynamical system, we employ the framework introduced by Perdomo and Plaza~\cite{PerdP14}, which utilizes the machinery of hyperbolic dynamics in a moduli space of triangle shapes modeled in the hyperbolic upper half-plane $\HH$.
+Given an arbitrary triangle, we normalize it by scaling its longest edge to length 1 and mapping this edge to the interval $[0, 1]$ on the real axis.
+By placing the third vertex in the upper half-plane $\HH$ such that the shortest edge lies on the left, we bijectively identify every similarity class of triangles with a unique point $z$ in the domain $\cD\subseteq\HH$ defined by (see Figure \ref{fig:normalized_region}):

-Relying on this identification, we refer to a point $z\in D$ as a triangle.
-For such $z\in D$, the bisection by the median to the longest edge defines two function $L,R:D\to D$, where $L(z)$ is the {\bf left triangle} and $R(z)$ is the {\bf right triangle}.
-As explained in \cite{PerdP14}, the region $D$ is subdivided into $6$ subregions by the geodesics $\mRe(z)=\frac14$, $\absolute{z} = \frac12$ and $\absolute{z-\frac12}=\frac12$ (see~Figure \ref{fig:normalized_subdivision}), and the functions $L$ and $R$ are defined in a piecewise manner, by a M\"obius or anti-M\"obius transformation on each one of these regions.
-The formulas and the geometric interpretation of these transformations are presented in Table~\ref{tab:L_and_R}.
+In light of this bijection, we will refer to elements $z \in \cD$ interchangeably as points or triangles.
+For such $z \in \cD$, bisecting the triangle by the median to its longest edge defines two maps $L, R: \cD \to \cD$, where $L(z)$ is the {\bf left triangle} and $R(z)$ is the {\bf right triangle}.
+As explained in~\cite{PerdP14}, the domain $\cD$ is subdivided into $6$ subregions by the geodesics $\mRe(z)=\frac14$, $\absolute{z} = \frac12$ and $\absolute{z-\frac12}=\frac12$ (see~Figure \ref{fig:normalized_subdivision}), where the functions $L$ and $R$ are defined in a piecewise manner, by a M\"obius or anti-M\"obius transformation on each one of these subregions.
+We consider the action of the semigroup $\inpro{L}{R}$ on $\cD$ and refer to words in this semigroup as the functions that they correspond to.
+We also adopt standard terminology from dynamical systems, such as the orbit of a point.
+The explicit formulas and geometric interpretations of these transformations are summarized in Table~\ref{tab:L_and_R}.
 An illustrative application presenting the geometry of the various transformations is available at~\url{https://danielkalmanovich.wixsite.com/website/leb}.
 The reader is referred to \cite[\S 3]{Ahlfors} for more details on the action by M\"obius transformations on the upper half-plane.

 { }